Contingencyplana/r_and_d_ai_0/planning/commonwealth_loop/doc_refresh_queue.md

 - Treat the list as rolling; append new targets when pivots open.
 - Use smaller pull requests per work block to keep review pace manageable.
 - Coordinate with Toyfoundry/Toysoldiers when documentation impacts their operational runbooks.
-- Next target: refresh `war_office/README.md` with the doc queue summary and Pivot Five crosslinks.
+- Next target: refresh `template.md` with the tightened ledger logging guidance, then tackle `golf_00/delta_00/README.md`.